 We have to focus on the important aspects which give context to our results.
 We should mention things like:

-• Script and execution notes (regarding the cache settings, resources, types of user which are simulated and their flows, execution times etc)
+- Script and execution notes (regarding the cache settings, resources, simulated types of users and their flows, execution times etc).

-• Of course, the graphs and results files you generated during execution
+- Of course, the graphs and results files you generated during the execution

-That being said, you now have a minimalist test script with a basic report you can show your team.
-Of course, the script can be extended, optimized and reused for further testing but considering the very small time-frame, this will have to do for now.
+Having said that, you now have a simple test script and report that you can share with your team.
+Of course, the script can be extended, optimized, and reused for further testing but considering the very small time frame, this will have to do for now.

 by Dragos Campean